 8. Maneuver is not followed by a Touch & Go, or a full stop landing

+* If the pilot opts to not use flaps during maneuver and failed to demonstrate functionality prior to flight, a minimum of 4 points shall be deducted from the Overall Flight Realism Score.

 5D.19 Military Traffic Pattern Approach to Landing~

 The model begins with an upwind pass on the far side of the runway with a 180-degree turn away from the judges followed by a 180-degree turn to final.
 The traffic pattern ends at 10 feet altitude.
 An alternate military traffic pattern commences with a low entry approach on the far side of the runway with a climbing pitch out away from the judges culminating in another 180-degree turn to final.
 As before, the traffic pattern ends at 10 feet altitude.
-Flaps and landing gear are extended at the beginning of the 180-degree turn to final.
+Flaps* and landing gear are extended at the beginning of the 180-degree turn to final.